amaus/jMath/README.md

 1. Clone the project
 2. `gradle install`
-3. Add to classpath location to jMath.jar in ~/.m2/repository/...
+3. create new environment variable JMATHDIR and set it to location to location of jMath source
+4. Add to CLASSPATH $JMATHDIR/build/install/jMath/lib/jMath.jar
+5. Add to PATH $JMATHDIR/build/install/jMath/bin/
-4. Now you can import the library into any java project you write.
+4. Now you can import the library into any java project you write, and you can run any of the executables provided by jMath.

 ## Usage
 This project is managed by gradle.